-Standards, Amendments to published Standards and Interpretations issued but not yet effective
+(c) Standards, Amendments to published Standards and Interpretations issued but not yet effective

-Certain standards, amendments to published standards and interpretations have been issued that are mandatory for accounting periods beginning on or after 1 January 2020 or later periods, but which the Company has not early adopted.
+Certain standards, amendments to published standards and interpretations have been issued that are mandatory for accounting periods beginning on or after January 1, 2021 or later periods, but which the Company has not early adopted.

-At the reporting date of these financial statements, the following were in issue but not yet effective:
+At the reporting date the following amendments were in issue but not yet effective:

-- Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28); - IFRS 17 Insurance Contracts; - Definition of a Business (Amendments to IFRS 3); - Definition of Material (Amendments to IAS 1 and IAS 8); and - Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS 39 and IFRS 7).
+- Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28); - IFRS 17 Insurance Contracts; - Classification of Liabilities as Current or Non-current (Amendments to IAS 1); - Annual Improvements 2018-2020; - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16); - Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37); - Reference to the Conceptual Framework (Amendments to IFRS 3); - · Amendments to IFRS 17; and - Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16.

-Where relevant, the Group/Company is still evaluating the effect of these Standards, Amendments to published Standards and Interpretations issued but not yet effective, on the presentation of its financial statements.
+Where relevant, the Company is still evaluating the effect of these Standards, Amendments to published Standards and Interpretations issued but not yet effective, on the presentation of its financial statements.

-(b) Equipment
+(d) Equipment